 Did you try this recipe?
 I want to see!
 Follow Well Plated on Instagram, snap a photo, and tag it #wellplated.
 I love to know what you are making!

-If you like this Stuffed Butternut Squash with Quinoa, Cranberries, and Kale, don’t miss these other satisfying vegetarian recipes!
+If you like this Quinoa Stuffed Butternut Squash recipe, don’t miss these other satisfying vegetarian recipes:

 This post contains some affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.